X

 GPU rental market value

 Even with improvements in supply conditions by 2025, many customers still faced average lead times of 8–12 weeks for large-scale H100 deployments, particularly for NVLink and InfiniBand-connected clusters essential for training large language models.
-This imbalance has expedited the migration of enterprises toward GPU rental market platforms, allowing them to access compute resources on demand without lengthy capital procurement cycles.
-For AI companies developing foundational models, any delays in model training sometimes by just a few months can critically impact product launches, growth valuations, and competitive positioning.
+This imbalance has accelerated the migration of enterprises to GPU rental market platforms, enabling them to access compute resources on demand without lengthy capital procurement cycles.
+For AI companies developing foundational models, even delays of just a few months in model training can critically impact product launches, growth valuations, and competitive positioning.

-As a result, cloud GPU providers like CoreWeave, Lambda Labs, and RunPod, along with hyperscale cloud vendors, experienced unprecedented demand growth as enterprises prioritized compute availability over ownership economics.
+As a result, cloud GPU providers such as CoreWeave, Lambda Labs, and RunPod, along with hyperscale cloud vendors, experienced unprecedented growth in demand as enterprises prioritized compute availability over ownership economics.

-The shortage was not confined to GPU silicon; it extended across the broader AI hardware supply chain, specifically affecting high-bandwidth memory (HBM) and TSMC’s CoWoS advanced packaging capacity, both of which emerged as major production bottlenecks for next-generation AI accelerators.
+The shortage was not confined to GPU silicon; it extended across the broader AI hardware supply chain, particularly affecting high-bandwidth memory (HBM) and TSMC's CoWoS advanced packaging capacity, both of which became major production bottlenecks for next-generation AI accelerators.

 Industry reports from Samsung and SK hynix suggested that AI-driven HBM shortages could last until 2027, as hyperscalers and AI companies were securing supplies years in advance.
 Projections from TrendForce indicated that, despite aggressive CoWoS capacity expansion, demand continued to outpace supply due to the rapid rollout of AI data centers and Blackwell-class accelerators.